 The FTSE NASDAQ Dubai UAE 20 stock index has gained over 87% (measured in USD) since the beginning of 2013.
-It was even higher last summer, but in the recent months it has underperformed due to falling oil prices and strong dollar – this might actually be a good buying opportunity.
+It was even higher last summer, but in recent months it has underperformed due to falling oil prices and a strong dollar – this might actually be a good buying opportunity.

 Nevertheless, contrary to popular belief, equity markets in the Middle East are not just oil and gas.
 Other sectors, including financials, transportation, consumer goods, real estate and industrials, are also heavily represented among UAE traded stocks.

 Bonds are debt instruments.
 An investor is lending money to the bond’s issuer – a company (corporate bonds), municipality (municipal bonds) or country (government bonds).
-He receives regular income in the form of coupon or interest payments and also gets the full nominal value of the bond back at maturity, which can range from a few months (these short-term bonds are typically called bills or notes) to as long as 30 years or more.
+He receives regular income in the form of a coupon or interest payments and also gets the full nominal value of the bond back at maturity, which can range from a few months (these short-term bonds are typically called bills or notes) to as long as 30 years or more.
 The main difference from stocks is that the income and final repayment value are more or less certain (unless the issuer defaults) and known in advance, which is why bonds are often referred to as “fixed income”.

 That said, there are specific features to some UAE bond issues due to compliance with Islamic Law, which doesn’t allow interest in its traditional form (these bonds are called “sukuk”).
 While some UAE traded bonds work just like the typical western bonds, others have very different risk and return profiles.
-If you don’t have experience with Islamic bonds, it is better to seek advice of a professional or invest indirectly through a fund.
+If you don’t have experience with Islamic bonds, it is better to seek the advice of a professional or invest indirectly through a fund.

-Many investors, especially those with smaller amounts of money or limited experience, will benefit from investing in stocks and bonds through mutual funds or exchange traded funds.
+Many investors, especially those with smaller amounts of money or limited experience, will benefit from investing in stocks and bonds through mutual funds or exchange-traded funds.
 However, this does not mean that selecting funds which are most suitable to your objectives and risk profile is an easy task.

-There are many different kinds of funds available to UAE investors – equity funds, fixed income funds, value and growth funds, sector funds, active and passive funds, and Sharia compliant or non-compliant funds.
+There are many different kinds of funds available to UAE investors – equity funds, fixed-income funds, value and growth funds, sector funds, active and passive funds, and Sharia-compliant or non-compliant funds.
 Those with larger portfolios have additional options such as hedge funds, private equity funds and other alternative funds.